Index

 start()

 Start the job.
-This will start the job execution on a schedule for batches if a schedule was specified.
-For other types of jobs and for batches without a schedule the job will be run immediately.
+This will start the job execution on a schedule for workflows if a schedule was specified.
+For other types of jobs and for workflows without a schedule the job will be run immediately.

 to_dict()